Water rescue dogs: How are they trained?

 Lifeguard dogs swim to the person who requests for help, ensure the bather in difficulty, bring one or more people to the shore at the same time, working on both short and long distances.
 Some units are trained to operate in helicopters or carry out rescue operations onboard rescue vehicles.

-Which is the right lifeguard dog?
+Which are the right liferescue dogs?

 In all rescue areas, dogs play a very important role in supporting patients and rescuers.
 This is possible thanks to their physical qualities, their will and their skill to execute precise orders given by the trainer.
-We are used to learning about Terranova as the main breed as lifesaving dogs.
+We are used to learning about Newfoundland dogs as the main breed as lifesaving dogs.

 It is a powerful dog, able to tow more people at the same time (even boats, if necessary), a resistant dog.
 It is able to swim for many hours and for long distances, insensitive to cold, so immediately operational.
 He is a calm dog, able to reassure even a bather in difficulty and in an anxiety crisis after the risk of drowning.
 In the end, it is a tenacious dog, who wants to carry out his mission at any cost.